HP-IDOL-OnDemand/HPSentimentAnalysis/README.md

 DESCRIPTION
 ===========

-HPSentimentAnalysis is a Java project with four indenpendent subsystems:
+HPSentimentAnalysis is a Java project with four independent subsystems:

 1. TwitterCollect: A system to collect Tweets using Twitter's REST API for search, given a search query and some basic parameters.